Skip to main content

 1. Select Custom Theme

-• Return to your CTA configuration
+• Return to your search-result configuration

 • Choose "Custom" from the Theme dropdown